 There are currently three different types of tags: active, semi-passive, and passive.
 An active tag uses its battery to broadcast radio waves to a reader, whereas a semi-passive tag battery is activated in the presence of a reader.
 Active and semi-passive tags are read over greater distances, they broadcast high frequencies from 850 to 950 MHz that can be read from 100 feet or more.
 Additional batteries can boost a tag’s range to over 300 feet.
 Passive RFID tags have no battery and use the radio energy transmitted by the reader as their power source.
 These tags are read up to 20 feet away and are less expensive.
 [1,2]

 RFID tags consist of three basic parts: an integrated circuit that stores and processes data based on radio-frequency signals, a means of collecting power from the reader’s signal, and an antenna for receiving and transmitting the signal.
 Tags use either fixed or programmable logic for processing data.
 They may either be read-only, having a factory-assigned serial number that’s used as a key into a database, or they may be read/write, where data can be written into the tag by the user.
-Programmable tags may be write-once, read-multiple; blank tags may be written with an electronic product code (EPC).
+Programmable tags may be write-once, read-multiple; blank tags may be written with electronic product code (EPC).

 RFID systems can be classified by the type of tag and reader: passive reader active tag (PRAT), active reader passive tag (ARPT), and active reader active tag (ARAT).
 The PRAT system has a passive reader is passive, only receiving radio signals from active tags that are battery operated.
 Its transmit/reception range is from 0 to 2,000 feet (up to 600 m).
 The ARPT system has an active reader and receives authentication signal replies from passive tags.
-The ARAT system has an active reader, and interacts with active or passive tags awoken with an interrogator signal from the active reader.
-It can also use a battery-assisted passive (BAP) tag that acts like a passive tag, but has a small battery to power the tag’s return reporting signal.
+The ARAT system has an active reader and interacts with active or passive tags awoken with an interrogator signal from the active reader.
+It can also use a battery-assisted passive (BAP) tag that acts like a passive tag but has a small battery to power the tag’s return reporting signal.
 Fixed readers create a specific interrogation zone that can be controlled.

 How RFID Readers Use to Scan Tags

 The first approach is called bulk grouping, objects that are RFID tagged are read completely from one single reader at one time.
 However, as tags respond strictly sequentially, the time needed for bulk reading grows linearly with the number of labels to be read.
 This means it takes at least twice as long to read twice as many labels.
 Also, if any of the tags are shielded by other tags, they might not be sufficiently activated to return a sufficient response.
-When a single RFID tag may not provide a proper read, a bunch of RFID tags, where at least one will respond, may be better for detecting a group of objects.
+When a single RFID tag may not provide a proper read, a bunch of RFID tags, where at least one will respond, maybe better for detecting a group of objects.

 The second method is called signaling and it occurs between the reader and the tag, which depends on the tag’s frequency band.
 Since they’re only a small percentage of a wavelength away, tags operating on low frequency (LF) and high frequency (HF) bands are near the reader antenna.
 In this near field range, the tag is closely paired with the transmitter in the reader.
 By switching between lower and higher bands, the tag produces a change that the reader can detect.
 At UHF and higher frequencies, the tag is more than one radio wavelength away from the reader, requiring a different approach.
-Active tags may respond on a frequency related to the reader’s signal.
+Active tags may respond to a frequency related to the reader’s signal.